Skip to content

 PipeBatch Fan-out: each list item via SubPipe.run_pipe() N children (one per item), executed concurrently

-PipeCondition Conditional: evaluates expression, dispatches selected outcome via SubPipe.run_pipe() 1 child (the chosen outcome pipe), plus internal WfMakeJinja2Text for expression evaluation
+PipeCondition Conditional: evaluates expression, dispatches selected outcome via SubPipe.run_pipe() 1 child (the chosen outcome pipe), plus an internal act_jinja2_gen_text activity for expression evaluation

-Some controllers dispatch internal sub-workflows in addition to pipe routing:
+Some controllers dispatch internal act_jinja2_gen_text activities in addition to pipe routing:

-• PipeCondition: WfMakeJinja2Text to evaluate the expression template against working memory
+• PipeCondition: act_jinja2_gen_text to evaluate the expression template against working memory

-These internal workflows carry working memory contents through the Temporal data converter, which creates a serialization dependency on working memory content types.
+Both call ContentGeneratorInWorkflow.make_templated_text from inside WfPipeRouter, which dispatches the activity directly via workflow.execute_activity(act_jinja2_gen_text, ...).
+These activities carry working memory contents through the Temporal data converter, which creates a serialization dependency on working memory content types.

 Known Limitation: StuffArtefact Serialization in Dry-Run

 In dry-run mode, PipeLLM produces StuffArtefact debug objects as working memory content.
-When controllers dispatch internal sub-workflows that carry working memory contents through the Temporal data converter, Kajson fails with TypeError: Type <class 'StuffArtefact'> is not JSON serializable.
+When controllers dispatch internal templating activities that carry working memory contents through the Temporal data converter, Kajson fails with TypeError: Type <class 'StuffArtefact'> is not JSON serializable.

 StuffArtefact is not a Pydantic model — it's a plain object used for dry-run tracing that was never designed for cross-process serialization.